 |1.0||Jun 27, 2016||LTS||Jun 27, 2019 or 12 months after next LTS|

 .NET Core 1.0 started as a LTS version with a 3-year support which will end June 27, 2016.
-However, if the next LTS version is available earlier, the support ends 1 year after the next LTS. .NET Core 2.1 will become an LTS version at some time later this year.
-As this is not expected before June 27, 2018, we can assume LTS support end for .NET Core 1.0 at June 27, 2019.
+However, if the next LTS version is available earlier, the support ends 1 year after the next LTS. .NET Core 2.1 is an LTS version since the release of .NET Core 2.1.3.
+Because the LTS version after .NET Core 1.1 was not released before June 27, 2018, LTS support for .NET Core 1.0 and 1.1 ends at June 27, 2019.

 .NET Core 1.1 was at Current support previously.
 To better support users with the last 1.x release, .NET Core changed to an LTS version with the same support length as .NET Core 1.0.
 This is the reason why .NET Core 1.1 doesn’t have later support end dates than .NET Core 1.0.
 With the normal LTS rule, support would be until Nov 16, 2016.
 Just because its current status was changed to the same LTS times as .NET Core 1.0, the rules do not apply completely.